 While the Half-Inch Prophecy of Micah is simple, clear, direct and overwhelmingly accurate, it can only be the beginning of your own personal research into this Faith of Bahá’í.
 It has been called by a renowned Christian scholar and clergyman from Oxford University the “most important religious movement since the foundation of Christianity.”3

-Another well-known Christian clergyman, the Reverend Dr T K Cheyne, said “If there has been any prophet in recent times, it is to Bahá’u’lláh that we must go.”4
+Another well-known Christian clergyman, the Reverend Dr T. K. Cheyne, said “If there has been any prophet in recent times, it is to Bahá’u’lláh that we must go.”4

-See The World Order of Bahá’u’lláh, Gleanings from the Writings of Bahá’u’lláh, The Book of Certitude.
+See The World Order of Bahá’u’lláh, Gleanings from the Writings of Bahá’u’lláh, and The Book of Certitude.
 Ask any Bahá’í.